 7 Are renewable energy policies and incentives generally established at the national level, or are they established by states or other political subdivisions?

-The laws that established policies for promoting the development of NCRE projects have national application.
+The laws that create policies for the development of NCRE projects are established at the national level.

 8 What mechanisms are available to facilitate the purchase of renewable power by private companies?